 If your imported CSV file uses a delimiter other than the one specified in the Microsoft registry entry (even if the separator is a simple tab character), you must use a schema.ini file to over-ride the registry setting.
 If you neither change the registry nor use a schema.ini, and use a different delimiter, the import will fail.
-The registry setting is located at $HKLM\SOFTWARE\Wow6432Node\Microsoft\Jet\4.0\Engines\Text\Format.$ and for 64-bit systems in:
+The registry setting is located at $HKLM \setminus SOFTWARE \setminus Wow6432Node \setminus Microsoft \setminus Jet \setminus 4.0 \setminus Engines \setminus Text \setminus Format.$ and for 64-bit systems in: